Team-Lich/TestsAndPlans/TeamLichTestAutomation/ReadMe.txt

-Required:
+1.Required:
 	Path to MSTest.exe in your enviroment or user paths.
 	Python 3.* installed with path to it in your enviroment or user paths.
+	Create subfolder Results in folder TeamLichTestAutomation

 RunTestPriority.bat can run all test with priority smaller than the argument.